KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

     entt::entity player_;
     bool &player_died_;

-And create the class and constructor:
+Then create the class and constructor:

 .. code-block:: cpp